Linear estimation of global average treatment effects: Setup

-A researcher observes a finite population $\mathcal{N}_n = \{1,2,\cdots, n\}$ of $n$ units indexed by $i$.
-The researcher assigns an $n\times 1$ random vector of treatments $\{d_i\}_{i=1}^n \in \{0,1\}^n$ and observes realized unit outcomes $\{Y_{i}\}_{i=1}^n \in \mathbb{R}^n$.
-The potential outcome for household $i$ given the entire treatment assignment is denoted $Y_i(\mathbf{d})$ where the argument is the full $n\times 1$ vector of realized treatment assignments $\mathbf{d}$.
-Since our estimand is the causal effect of treating an entire population and not a random sample, we model potential outcomes as deterministic functions and the treatment assignment $\mathbf{d}$ as random (and correspondingly will study asymptotics with respect to a growing population).\footnote{Fixing potential outcomes is standard in this literature, see for example \citet{Aronow17, Sussman, Leung21, Leung22}} We remain largely agnostic about the origins of the potential outcomes $Y_i(\cdot)$, which could be the outcome of nearly any spatial process, and in particular we do not require that the spillover effects are sparse.
+A researcher observes a finite population $\mathcal{N}_n$ of $n$ units and randomly assigns each unit $i$ a binary treatment $D_i$.
+Let $\mathbf{D}\equiv (D_i)_{i\in\mathcal{N}_n}$ denote the full $n\times 1$ vector of treatments.
+We call the probability distribution of $\mathbf{D}$ the {\it experimental design}.
+The potential outcome for unit $i$ is the scalar-valued function $Y_i(\mathbf{d})$ where the argument $\mathbf{d}$ is a particular $n\times 1$ vector of counterfactual treatment assignments.
+The observed outcome is the random variable $Y_i(\mathbf{D})$.
+Since our estimand is the causal effect of treating an entire population and not a random sample, we model potential outcomes $Y_i(\cdot)$ as deterministic functions and the treatment assignment $\mathbf{D}$ as random (and correspondingly will study asymptotics with respect to a sequence of growing finite populations).\footnote{Fixing potential outcomes is standard in this literature, see for example \citet{Aronow17, Sussman, Leung21, Leung22}.} We remain largely agnostic about the origins of the potential outcomes $Y_i(\cdot)$, which could be the realization of some unspecified spatial process, and in particular we impose no exposure mappings.

+Our first assumption states that potential outcomes are uniformly bounded.
+While less restrictive assumptions could be sufficient, Assumption \ref{assum:boundedoutcomes} eases exposition and is standard \citep[e.g.][]{Aronow17,MANTA2022109331,Leung22,leung2025crosscluster}.